Friday, June 6, 2008

 These were all huge no-nos in the dog training world at the time.
 But doing each of these things helped me take charge of Freddie’s emotional energy.
 That was the whole point.

-It also helped that Freddie’s m.o. in hunting squirrels was to stalk them; to try to sneak up as close as he could without disturbing them.
+It also helped that Freddie’s m.o. in hunting squirrels was to stalk them; to try to sneak up as close as he could.
 Then, when they started to run towards the nearest tree, he’d give chase.
 If he’d been an instant chaser like some dogs, this wouldn’t have worked.

-I’m not recommending that you chase squirrels with your dog.
+Now, I’m not recommending that you chase squirrels with your dog.
 It just happened to work with Freddie due to a number of contributing factors that I was aware of at the time, and that you might not be with your dog.
-What I am recommending is that you find a way to take charge of your dog’s emotional energy, not so that you can always be in control of everything the dog does, but so that the dog can be in control of his own behavior, and doesn’t need you to constantly be telling him what to do (which is something some people—like Cesar Millan—seem to enjoy, by the way).
+What I am recommending is that you find a way to take charge of your dog’s emotional energy, not so that you can always be in control of everything the dog does, but so that the dog can be in control of his own behavior, and doesn’t need you to constantly be telling him what to do (which is something some people seem to enjoy).

 Ben said...